-British miss out on EU chance to study abroad
+POOR language skills mean British teenagers are losing out on EU funding to study abroad.

 The Erasmus programme, launched in 1987, has helped to pay for just over a million students to spend a year at a foreign university as part of their degree course.

 Thirty countries participate in the scheme which gives students about pound;100 a month.
 It is growing in popularity, particularly among students in Eastern Europe.